bata24/gef/docs/FAQ.md

     ```

 ## When debugging with gdb, how can I display the source code of preinstalled libraries and commands?
-Although it is limited to Ubuntu 22.10 or later, it is recommended to use `debuginfod`.
+For Ubuntu 22.10 and later versions, it is recommended to use `debuginfod`.

 * Enable `debuginfod` (ubuntu 22.10~)
     ```